 Overstock traded at $3 during the COVID-19 stock market crash and many people thought they would go bankrupt.
 The global lockdown forced people to shop online and Overstock saw a massive increase in revenue and EPS.
 A blowout Q2 2020 earnings quarter skyrocketed their stock to over $100 a share.
 This is a best case scenario but also shows the power of buying low and not selling too soon for a quick profit.

 The Classic SuperNova

 Millionaire penny stock trader Timothy Sykes coined this pattern and most penny stocks nowadays trade like this.
 A supernova creates a massive surge in stock price followed by a slow but steady selloff as the early buyers sell off shares to investors who were late to the party.
 A recent excample of this pattern is Urban One (UONE).

-Black owned businesses on the stock market soared after the George Floyd protests and this caused UONE stock to soar to the moon.
+Black owned stocks soared after the George Floyd protests and this caused UONE stock to soar to the moon.
 Once the Juneteenth holiday passed, investors began dumping the stock and it fell from $50 to around $10.

 Unless the company announces a new product or service, it's best to not chase these stocks and avoid them if you missed the huge runup.

 However, most penny stocks are pump and dumps so be sure to buy just above key support levels and sell below key resistance levels to maximize your profits.

 Penny Stock Investing Tips & Best Practices